Topological phases and fractional excitations of the exciton condensate in a special class of bilayer systems: Abstract

 \section{Abstract}

-We study the exciton condensate in zero temperature limit in a electron-hole spintronic bilayer system adjacent to insulating ferromagnetic films.
-With the self-consistent mean-field approximation, we find that the strong Rashba spin-orbit interaction in the electron and hole layers can induce the $p\pm ip$ or $p$ pairing states depending on the magnetization of the ferromagnetic films.
+We study the exciton condensate in zero temperature limit in a special class of electron-hole bilayer systems adjacent to insulating ferromagnetic films.
+With the self-consistent mean-field approximation, we find that the Rashba spin-orbit interaction in the electron and hole layers can induce the $p\pm ip$ or $p$ pairing states depending on the different magnetization of the overlapped ferromagnetic films.
 Correspondingly, the topologically nontrivial or trivial phases emerge.
 Furthermore, in the topologically nontrivial phase, the quasiparticle excitations of the $U(1)$ vortex are attached to fractional quantum numbers and obey Abelian statistics.